bearded-giant/Giant-Proxy/README.md

 - **HTTPS Preservation**: Use `--preserve-https` to maintain secure connections when redirecting to local services
 - **Structured Logging**: JSON-formatted request/response logs with filtering, timing, and correlation IDs
 - **Proxyman Compatibility**: Import/export rules to easily migrate from Proxyman
+- **Proxyman Backend**: Use Proxyman instead of mitmproxy for Node.js/SSR traffic interception
 - **Enhanced CLI**: New commands for profile management, rule inspection, and git updates

 ## Setup